Sexual harassment in the workplace in the United States: Williams v. Saxbe (1976)

 In 1976, Williams v.
 Saxbe was the first case in a U.S. District Court to establish that quid pro quo sexual harassment constitutes sex discrimination under the Civil Rights Act of 1964.
-A male supervisor was found to have retaliated against Diane R. Williams by firing her after she refused to have sex with him.
+A male supervisor was found to have retaliated against Diane R. Williams, an African American woman, by firing her after she refused to have sex with him.
 The court found that it was a form of sex discrimination when a condition of employment is to submit to the sexual advances of a superior.
 Additionally, there was evidence that other female employees had been subjected to similar conditions.
-It was ruled that William B. Saxbe had only required women to submit to his advances, which created an artificial barrier to employment for one gender but not the other.
+Judge Charles Richey ruled that Diane Williams' supervisor, who was an employee under William B. Saxbe, had only required women to submit to his advances, which created an artificial barrier to employment for one gender but not the other.

+Judge Richey's decision received a lot of media attention, including stories in multiple national newspapers.
+A lot of this attention was critical of the decision, and focused on a footnote Judge Richey included in the Memorandum Opinion.
+This footnote indicated that sexual harassment from a supervisor who is bisexual cannot be considered sex discrimination under Title VII if both male and female employees are subject to the harassment.

+Williams' case was appealed multiple times, and it took around eight years for her to win.
+Judge Richey granted Williams $19,147 to make up for lost pay.

-Williams v Saxbe established a clear-cut type of sexual harassment, quid pro quo, and was the first to establish it in a U.S. District Court.
+Williams v Saxbe was the first U.S. District Court decision to recognize quid pro quo sexual harassment.
 In response to the findings of this case, several earlier decisions against sex discrimination in lower courts were reversed on appeal, including Barnes v Train.